keerthanmahesh/Memebook/README.md

  - On scrolling to the bottom, the controller loads more memes, that are auto appended to the `Recycler View`, the API provides basic pagination routes to help with this.
  - On selecting a meme, the app navigates to a detail page, with two `TextView` fields, top and bottom texts.
  - The user can edit both the fields to put _WHATEVER TEXT_ they desire.
- - On clicking the Render Button, the top and bottom texts are displayed on the image to present a preview of the edited _meme_.
+ - On clicking the Render `Button`, the top and bottom texts are displayed on the image to present a preview of the edited _meme_.
- - On clicking the Save button, the text be burned-in on the image and the edited image is saved _locally_.
+ - On clicking the Save `Button`, the text be burned-in on the image and the edited image is saved _locally_.
- - On clicking the Share button the app opens a share modal to open the image in supported apps.
+ - On clicking the Share `Button` the app opens a share modal to open the image in supported apps.
  - The app is able to open the saved list of memes created using this app, edit its text, re-save and re-share it.